mysociety/fixmystreet/customising/index.md

 ## Translations and Language

-The translations for FixMyStreet are stored as gettext files and the language for a Cobrand is set in the `set_lang_and_domain` call of the Cobrand module.
+The translations for FixMyStreet are stored as standard gettext files, in `FixMyStreet.po` files under `locale/<lang>/LC_MESSAGES/`.
+Set the `LANGUAGES` configuration option to the languages your site uses. <small>(Details: the language for a Cobrand is set in the `set_lang_and_domain` call, but in most cases you won't need that.)</small>

 The templates use the `loc` function to pass strings to gettext for translation.
-The `commonlib/bin/gettext-makemo` script may be useful for compiling the .po files for use with Apache.
+If you create or update a .po file, you will need to run the `commonlib/bin/gettext-makemo` script to compile these files into the machine readable format used by the site.

 If you use a new language, you must make sure that the locale for that language is installed on the server in order for the translations to work properly.